Jeffrey A. Rosen: Deputy Secretary of Transportation

-In February 2017, Rosen was announced as the nominee for US Deputy Secretary of Transportation.
+In February 2017, Rosen was announced as the nominee for United States Deputy Secretary of Transportation.
 After Senate Democrats announced resistance to most senior nominees, on May 16, 2017, Rosen was confirmed as United States Deputy Secretary of Transportation by a 56–42 vote.
 There, he served under Secretary Elaine Chao.
-Elaine Chao was previously Secretary of Labor during 2001-2008, and was previously Deputy Secretary of Transportation during the George H.W.
-Bush Administration, among numerous other public service positions.
-She was the first Asian-American woman to serve in a President’s Cabinet.
-Rosen’s appointment as her second-in-command was well-received by transportation stakeholders.
+Elaine Chao was previously Secretary of Labor during 2001–2008, and was previously Deputy Secretary of Transportation during the George H.W.
+Bush administration, among numerous other public service positions.
+She was the first Asian-American woman to serve in a President's Cabinet.
+Rosen's appointment as her second-in-command was well received by transportation stakeholders.

 During his tenure, he chaired DOT's New and Emerging Technologies Council (NETT) formed by Elaine Chao and was an ex-officio member of FAA's Management Advisory Council, as the FAA Administrator reported to him and the Secretary.
 Rosen also helped to lead DOTs efforts to safely enable the use of drones in the airspace, including in FAA's drone pilot program.
 He also had DOT issue updated guidelines on automated or “self-driving” cars and trucks.
-He also helped with FAA’s successful efforts to reform its regulations and restore the US lead in enabling the largest number of private commercial space launches.
+He also helped with FAA's successful efforts to reform its regulations and restore the US lead in enabling the largest number of private commercial space launches.

 Rosen helped implement other key DOT priorities, including new infrastructure, both with regard to existing federal grant programs and new legislation.
-He also served as Chair of DOT’s council on credit and finance, which makes loans to infrastructure projects.
-Among his other roles was to serve as Chair of DOT’s Regulatory Reform Task Force.
+He also served as Chair of DOT's council on credit and finance, which makes loans to infrastructure projects.
+Among his other roles was to serve as Chair of DOT's Regulatory Reform Task Force.
 It has been reported that he was focused on improving the infrastructure permitting process, and reforming the regulatory system to reduce costs.

 Deputy Attorney General

 On February 19, 2019, President Donald Trump announced his intention to nominate Rosen for the position of United States Deputy Attorney General, succeeding Rod Rosenstein upon his departure from the Department of Justice.
-Numerous organizations and individuals submitted letters of support for his nomination, including police and sheriff organizations, state attorney generals, former DOJ officials, and a former Inspector General.
+Numerous organizations and individuals submitted letters of support for his nomination, including police and sheriff organizations, state attorneys general, former DOJ officials, and a former Inspector General.